 any changes to its personal or company details that will change its Accreditation credentials.

-Change of Accreditation credentials.
+Change of Accreditation Credentials.
 If any change occurs to the Registrar’s personal or company details which require a change in the Registrar’s Accreditation credentials, the Registrar must apply to the Registry for such changes to be made, supported by the required documentation.

 Suspension of Accreditation